Vacuum packing

-Sealing techniques

-External sealers
+Types

+Edge, suction, and external vacuum sealers

 External vacuum sealers involve a bag being attached to the vacuum-sealing machine externally.
 The machine will remove the air and seal the bag, which is all done outside the machine.
 A heat sealer is often used to seal the pack.

-Single vacuum chamber machines

-Single chamber sealers require the entire product to be placed within the machine.
-Like external sealers, a plastic bag is typically used for packaging.
-Once the product is placed in the machine, the lid is closed and air is removed.
-Then, there is a heat seal inside the chamber that will seal the bag, after sealing the bag the chamber is refilled with air by the automatic opening of a vent to the outside.
-This oncoming pressure squeezes all remaining air in the bag.
-The lid is then opened and the product removed.
-Chamber sealers are typically used for low-to-medium-volume packaging.
-This style of vacuum machine is also capable of sealing liquids due to equal pressure in the chamber and the bag eliminating the risk of the liquid being sucked out of the open edge of the bag.

-Double vacuum chamber machines
+Typically these units use a dry piston vacuum pump which is often considered a "maintenance-free" pump.
+For sealing dry goods only, this is the preferred method.
+Moist foods are known to cause internal corrosion on these dry piston pumps.

+Double-chamber vacuum sealers

-Double chamber sealers require the entire product to be placed in a plastic bag within the machine.
+Double-chamber sealers require the entire product to be placed in a plastic bag within the machine.
 Once the product is placed in the machine on the seal bar, the lid is closed and air is removed.
 Then a seal bar inside the chamber seals the product in the bag, after sealing the bag the chamber is refilled with air by the automatic opening of a vent to the outside.
 This oncoming pressure squeezes all remaining air in the bag.
 The lid is then opened and the product removed.
-Double chamber sealers are typically used for medium-volume packaging, and also have the capability to vacuum seal liquids.
-The lid generally swings from one side to another, increasing production speed over a single chamber model.
-Double chamber vacuum packaging machines generally have either spring-weighted lids or fully automatic lids.
+Double-chamber sealers are typically used for medium-volume packaging, and also have the capability to vacuum seal liquids.
+The lid generally swings from one side to another, increasing production speed over a single-chamber model.
+Double-chamber vacuum packaging machines generally have either spring-weighted lids or fully automatic lids.

-Double chamber vacuum packaging machines are commonly used for:
+Double-chamber vacuum packaging machines are commonly used for: